Here I will share with you major defenses in criminal law.

 To succeed in this defense you must clearly prove that at the time you committed a crime you suffered a disease of the mind which made you incapable of understanding what you were doing (M’naughten Rule) as this requires proof from a professional doctor.

-Intoxication simply means influenced by drugs or alcohol.
+Intoxication simply means being influenced by drugs or alcohol.

 This defense might not serve you if you are a habitual drinker or drug user.